 If you gained your car licence on a manual, you’ll know that it can take some practice to coordinate the use of the clutch, gearstick and accelerator, just as it can take time to coordinate the clutch, foot lever and throttle on a dirt bike.
 If it’s not done properly, it can result in a stalled bike, although the chances of stalling decrease as you become more experienced.

 As the name suggests, automatic transmission works automatically, without the use of a clutch or foot lever that needs to be operated manually.
 Unlike cars, fully automatic transmissions aren’t that common on dirt bikes, instead still requiring the use of a foot lever, although without needing to engage the clutch with the handlebars, which therefore means they’re known as semi-automatic transmissions.

 The semi-automatic transmission works by the rider pushing down or lifting the foot lever, with the gears becoming engaged automatically (rather than with the clutch lever).
-This is the same kind of technology that is used for many scooters, the main difference being that scooters tend to travel on flat terrains, such as suburban roads and highways, whereas dirt bikes are usually ridden on rough terrain, so the gears may need to be changed more regularly.
+This is the same kind of technology that is used for many scooters, the main difference between direct bike and street bikes are being that scooters tend to travel on flat terrains, such as suburban roads and highways, whereas dirt bikes are usually ridden on rough terrain, so the gears may need to be changed more regularly.
 Given the latter, it would be a good idea to have motorcycle insurance.